miklevin/MikeLev.in/index.md

 found it early, so feel free to wade through the raw mess and experience it coming alive beneath you.

-> If you're ramblin and a rollin down the road out in the stix
-> And then suddenly you realize that you're on route 66
-> And the topics that you cover interest everyone alive
-> Then perhaps you need more traffic like you're on I-95!

 <ol reversed>
   {% assign total_posts = site.posts.size %}
   {% assign post_counter = 0 %}